vbarzokas/scalable-rest-api-boilerplate/README.md

 ## Folder structure
 * /deploy - Contains all the different parts required to build and deploy the application with `docker-compose`.
-    - /deploy/api/src - Contains the source code of the Node.js servers, among with the REST API and the Worker.
+    - /deploy/api/src - Contains the source code of the Node.js servers, among with the REST API.
     - /deploy/db - Contains the required scripts for setting up a MongoDB replica set.
     - /deploy/nginx - Contains the required configuration for the nginx load balancer.
-* /test - Contains the automated E2E suite that tests all the functionalities of the REST API and the Worker.
+* /test - Contains the automated E2E suite that tests all the functionalities of the REST API.

 ## Running
 ##### Prerequisites